Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Estimator and upper bounds

-The goal of this section is to select an estimator from the family $\mathcal{F}(\mathcal{H}_T)$ in a completely data-driven way, based only on the observation of the continuous trajectory of the process X. \\ Following the idea in \cite{GL}, our selection procedure relies on the introduction of auxiliary convolution estimators.
-According to our records, it was introduced in \cite{Lep99} as a device to circumvent the lack of ordering among a set of estimators in anisotropic case, where the increase of the variance of an estimator does not imply a decrease of its bias. \\ For any bandwidths $h = (h_1, ... , h_d)^T$, $\eta = (\eta_1, ... , \eta_d)^T$ $\in \mathcal{H}_T$ and $x \in \mathbb{R}^d$, we define
+The goal of this section is to select two estimators from the families $\mathcal{F}(\mathcal{H}_T)$ and $\mathcal{F}(\mathcal{H}_T^p)$, respectively, in a completely data-driven way, based only on the observation of the continuous trajectory of the process X.} \\ Following the idea in \cite{GL}, our selection procedure relies on the introduction of auxiliary convolution estimators.
+According to our records, it was introduced in \cite{Lep99} as a device to circumvent the lack of ordering among a set of estimators in anisotropic case, where the increase of the variance of an estimator does not imply a decrease of its bias. \\ For any bandwidths $h = (h_1, ... , h_d)^T$, $\eta = (\eta_1, ... , \eta_d)^T$ $\in \mathcal{H}_T{\blue \cup \mathcal{H}_T^p}$ and $x \in \mathbb{R}^d$, we define

 We moreover define the kernel estimators

 As the convolution is commutative, we clearly have $\hat{\pi}_{{\revar (h, \eta),T}} = \hat{\pi}_{ {\revar (\eta,h),T}}$.
 Then, the selection procedure we propose is based on a comparison of the differences $\hat{\pi}_{{\revar (h, \eta),T}} - \hat{\pi}_{\eta, T}$.
 We remark that the bound on the variance in Proposition \ref{prop: bound variance} when one does not know the order the regularities $\beta$ consists in